jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configure Builder][8]

 Next, click the **Deployer** box on the left side of the screen.
-DevOps Services integrates with BlueMix, and this is a simple project, so the default information here is sufficient to deploy your project.
-To make sure that the project has a unique path, though, add the flag `-n` followed by a host name to the BlueMix script that's sure to be unique.
+DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.
+To make sure that the project has a unique path, though, add the flag `-n` followed by a host name to the Bluemix script that's sure to be unique.
 As an example:

 ![Configure Deployer][9]

-If the project manifest file (`manifest.yml`) didn't specify a host name, or if the project required a particular service, you could define them here by adding `cf` command lines to the BlueMix script.
+If the project manifest file (`manifest.yml`) didn't specify a host name, or if the project required a particular service, you could define them here by adding `cf` command lines to the Bluemix script.
 The manifest included in this sample application specifies a host name and does not require any services, so we do not need to add anything to the script.
 Click **SAVE**, then click **Request Build**.

 From the **History** page, you can see that your project has been queued to build.
-When the build completes successfully, your app will automatically deploy to BlueMix.
+When the build completes successfully, your app will automatically deploy to Bluemix.
 You can observe its status from this page, as well as open the app once it's deployed.

 To open the app, click the URL below its name.
-Click the gear button indicated below if you want to see your app's BlueMix dashboard:
+Click the gear button indicated below if you want to see your app's Bluemix dashboard:

 ![History page][10]

-[BlueMix][11] allows you to manage the live application instance.
-The **Applications** tab on the **BlueMix Dashboard** has options to start, stop, and delete the application.
+[Bluemix][11] allows you to manage the live application instance.
+The **Applications** tab on the **Bluemix Dashboard** has options to start, stop, and delete the application.
 The **Services** tab has options to add various services such as MongoDB, SSO, MapReduce, and more.

-![Stopping a BlueMix app][12]
+![Stopping a Bluemix app][12]

 ---
 ## Editing the Sample Application